-- 1. Call the DetachInstanceRamRole to detach an instance RAM role. - 2.
-Set the parameters RegionId and InstanceId s to specify an ECS instance. - 3.
-Set a parameter RamRoleNam e , for example, EcsRamRoleDocumentTesting. - 5.
+1. Call the DetachInstanceRamRole to detach an instance RAM role.

+2. Set the parameters RegionId and InstanceId s to specify an ECS instance.

+- 3. Set a parameter RamRoleNam e , for example, EcsRamRoleDocumentTesting. - 5.
 (Optional).
-Obtain the on-demand authorization credential authorized permissions and resources.
-The credential is updated periodically.
-Example:
+Obtain the on-demand authorization credential

-For the internal application of an ECS instance, you can obtain the STS credential of the instance RAM role, which is a metadata of an instance, to access the role-
+For the internal application of an ECS instance, you can obtain the STS credential of the instance RAM role, which is a metadata of an instance, to access the role